cschlund/ECFlow_CC4CL_proc/README.md

         i.e. email, wall clock time, memory, etc.; safe them without .template ending

-    got to tasks/
-        modify ecflow scripts; save them without .template ending;

-        recommendation:
-            before you activate the real jobs in the scripts, run ecflow with "randomsleep" job only, testing if your settings are OK.
-            If everything worked out, then deactivate the randomsleep call and activate the code below, which is deactivated by default.

     clear directories if necessary
         ./cleanup_local.sh
         ./cleanup_remote.sh

     generate suite definition

+        recommendation:
+            before you run the "real" jobs (CC4CL), please test ECFlow_CC4CL_proc using the option "--dummy", in order to check if your settings are OK.

-        ./create_suite.py --sdate 20080101 --edate 20081231
+            ./create_suite.py --sdate 20080101 --edate 20081231 --satellite noaa18 --dummy

+        if everything worked out, then you can try to run a 11x11 pixel box:
             ./create_suite.py --sdate 20080101 --edate 20081231 --satellite noaa18 --testrun

+        if everything worked out, then you can do the hard work:
+            ./create_suite.py --sdate 20080101 --edate 20081231 --satellite noaa18

     load suite
         ./load.sh